Does delivery account for 90% of presentation success?

 Have you ever heard the statement that presentation effectiveness is only 10% from content and 90% comes from your delivery?
 Is that oft-quoted statistic true?
 Is there evidence to back it up?

-In the Academy of Nutrition and Dietetics upcoming Guide to Nutrition Communication, we explore this question in chapter 21, which is titled: Deliver Clear, Compelling Presentations.
+In the Academy of Nutrition and Dietetics' Communicating Nutrition: The Authoritative Guide, we explore this question in chapter 21, which is titled: Deliver Clear, Compelling Presentations.
+We ask:

 The “viral” statistics of 1967

 If you’ve read much about nonverbal communication you have likely seen the “7/38/55 Formula.”
 Where did it come from?
 How did it go “viral” decades before the internet?

 In 1967, Dr. Albert Mehrabian, Professor of Psychology at the University of California at Los Angeles, conducted two experiments on nonverbal communication that resulted in what became known as the Mehrabian Rule or 7/38/55 Formula.